whitecollaralgos/Algoways/docs/logging.md

 ## **Codebase Compliance**

-As of June 2025, the centralized logging system has been fully implemented across all major directories of the OpenAlgo project, including `/services`, `/blueprints`, `/restx_api`, `/websocket_proxy`, and `/broker`.
+As of June 2025, the centralized logging system has been fully implemented across all major directories of the AlgoWays project, including `/services`, `/blueprints`, `/restx_api`, `/websocket_proxy`, and `/broker`.

 All modules adhere to the following standards:
 *   A single logger instance is created per module using `get_logger(__name__)`.